List of Fist of the North Star characters: Fang Clan

 The Fang Clan (牙一族, Kiba Ichizoku) are a gang of mountain bandits who pattern themselves after a wolf pack.
 The gang are masters of the Kazan Gunrōken (Mount Hua Wolf Pack Fist) style.
 The clan's leader and father figure, a giant man known as Boss Fang (牙大王, Kiba Daiō), is a master of the Kazan Kakuteigi (Huashan Horn Wrestling) style, a style which allows him to harden his skin and turn his flesh into steel.
 Kenshiro and Rei are hired by Mamiya to protect her village against the Fangs.
 When Mamiya's brother, Kou, is slaughtered by the Fangs, Ken and Rei put aside their differences to annihilate the clan.
 Boss Fang manages to get a hold of Rei's missing sister, Airi, and takes Mamiya captive as well, hoping to use them as leverage against the two masters.

-In the 1986 movie, the Fang Clan appears as a rival gang who fights against Ken-Oh's army for their territory.
+In the 1986 movie, the Fang Clan appears as a rival gang who fights against Kenoh's army for their territory.
 Raoh defeats Boss Fang with ease.